dtsioumas/my-modular-workspace-docs/researches/2025-12-14_ck_gpu_investigation.md

 2. **Build Prerequisites** – To build ORT with CUDA, CUDA_HOME/CUDNN_HOME must point to installations that expose `bin/include/lib`; zlib is required for cuDNN 8/9; PATH/LD_LIBRARY_PATH must include CUDA/cuDNN binaries. citeturn0search1turn0search10
 3. **FastEmbed GPU Packaging** – Official docs state the GPU variant uses `fastembed-gpu` + `onnxruntime-gpu`, and you must remove the CPU runtime to avoid conflicts (Python guidance but applies to linked runtimes). citeturn1search1
 4. **Execution Providers** – ONNX Runtime lets you register CUDA/TensorRT providers in priority order; GPU acceleration only happens if the binary loads those providers. citeturn0search2turn0search5
+5. **GTX 960 Support Window** – GeForce GTX 960 (Maxwell 2.0, compute capability 5.2) is officially supported only up to CUDA 11.0; NVIDIA removed support for this architecture starting with CUDA 11.1, meaning CUDA 12-based ORT builds will not run on this GPU. citeturn1search0
+6. **Reported Failures on CUDA 12.4** – Community reports show ONNX Runtime 1.18–1.20 failing to detect the GPU when paired with CUDA 12.4 + cuDNN 9.0, reinforcing that we should stick to the last supported CUDA branch for Maxwell cards. citeturn0search6

 ## Implications for ck
 - Need a CUDA-aware ONNX Runtime derivation (overlay) plus CUDA/cuDNN runtime dependencies.